vveisard/blue-ball/WORK.md

 in the up and down ranges, the camera will snap to vertical in the middle 45 degree range, the camera will rotate with the character

 ---

+# STORY render camera height and rotation gizmos

+## DESIGN

+this is:

+- a line from the center of the cylinder to the camera
+- a line from the bottom of the cylinder to the camera

+---